Neonatal Herpes Simplex Virus (HSV) Infection

 If no diagnostic virology facilities are available, a Tzanck test of the lesion base may show characteristic multinucleated giant cells and intranuclear inclusions, but this test is less sensitive than culture, and false-positives can occur.

 The mortality rate of untreated disseminated herpes simplex disease is 85%; among neonates with untreated encephalitis, it is about 50%.
 Without treatment, at least 65% of survivors of disseminated disease or encephalitis have severe neurologic sequelae.
 Appropriate treatment, including parenteral acyclovir, decreases the mortality rate in CNS and disseminated disease by 50% and increases the percentage of children who develop normally from about 35% to 50 to 80%.

 Death is uncommon in neonates with local disease limited to the skin, eyes, or mouth.
 However, without treatment, many of these neonates will progress to disseminated disease or CNS disease that may be unrecognized.

 Acyclovir should be started immediately and presumptively in suspected cases while awaiting confirmatory diagnostic tests.
-Infants with disseminated and/or CNS disease are given 20 mg/kg IV q 8 h for 21 days.
-After this regimen, infants with CNS disease are given oral acyclovir 300 mg/m2 tid for 6 mo; this long-term regimen improves neurodevelopmental outcomes at 1 yr of age but may cause neutropenia.
+Infants with disseminated and/or CNS disease are given 20 mg/kg IV every 8 hours for 21 days.
+After this regimen, infants with CNS disease are given oral acyclovir 300 mg/m2 3 times a day for 6 months; this long-term regimen improves neurodevelopmental outcomes at 1 year of age but may cause neutropenia.